viet34tqc/notebook/dependancy-injection.md

 ## Dependancy injection in React

+In a React app, your components should generally just deal with the 'view' part - how it looks and setting up event handlers (onClick etc).

+Things with side effects (e.g. making API calls, or interacting with browser web APIs such as localStorage) or business logic generally shouldn't be part of your React components and should be abstracted away.

 Remember that the aim of using DI is to avoid tightly coupled between components and easier testing.
 So, what code smell when we want to use DI in our component:

-- There are hardcoded values, like an API call => using Props as dependancies to inject into the component.
+- There are hardcoded values, like an API call => using Props as dependancies to inject into the component or use `React.context`
 - Import a lot of child components => using composition component with `children` prop
+- `window.localStorage`, `window.sessionStorage`
+- configuration or environment variables.
+You can use DI to inject in variables - not just services/functions
+- logging - useful to have a injected in logger which could send the data to your logging service

+## What are the benefits of using dependency injection?

+- Easier to maintain code and reusable code
+- Making testing easier: you can use tools such as Storybook to preview your individual components and easily inject in mock services/objects (potentially without doing real API calls for example).
+- Clear of separtion of concern

+## Difficulties with dependency injection

+- Complexity: If you use data fetching libraries (such as tanstack query, RTK Query etc) then injecting in your provided objects/services can be quite complex.